 - This does not include Styrofoam or plastic dishes/cutlery as those items are not considered to be compostable

-Recycling bins are located in the Mercer Residence Hall refuse closets.
+Recycling bins are located in the Hayden Hall refuse closets.
 In D’Agostino Residence Hall they can be found by the elevators.
 Residents of 130 MacDougal Street have recycling containers located in the basement.

-Both Mercer and D’Agostino residence halls utilize single stream recycling.
+Both Hayden and D’Agostino residence halls utilize single stream recycling.
 No separation of glass, paper, plastic or metal is necessary and can be placed in the same bin.

-ATM machines are located in the Mercer Residence Lobby and in the D’Agostino Hall Commons.
+An ATM machine is located in the D’Agostino Hall Commons.

 Residents are reminded that social gatherings in apartments should be conducted in such a manner that is considerate of apartmentmates and neighbors.
 Parties should be concluded by 11:00 p.m.
 Monday-Thursday.
 On Fridays, Saturdays, Sundays or on evenings immediately preceding holidays, the deadline is 1:00 a.m.
 Parties may never occur in hallways.
 For the consideration of your neighbors noise (eg. music and loud conversations) from your gathering should not be heard in adjoining apartments.
 Quiet hours may be added during exam periods or for other special circumstances.
 Of course, twenty-four hour courtesy hours are always in effect.